lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTDome/MTDome-to-Home.rst

 Procedure Steps
 ===============

-1. Move the dome so the position 328 deg AZ shows up in the camera.
+1. Move the dome to the position 328 deg azimuth, it will shows up in the camera.
 This is the *zero position* or park position for the MTDome.

-   * Note that the readings reported by the dome in LOVE or Chronograf will be showing a different number, so you need to calculate the value the unaligned encoders would read at the park position of 328 deg and send the dome to that angle.
+   * Note that the readings reported by the dome in LOVE or Chronograf will be showing a different number, so you need to calculate the value of the unaligned encoders would read at the park position of 328 deg and send the dome to that angle.

 * For instance, you notice the dome is reporting 10 deg AZ, but the camera marks 25.2 deg (the encoder 15.2 deg behind).
 To send the dome to home 328 degrees, you need to command the dome to move to (328 - 15.2) = 312.8 degrees.